 “Well sorted by a retired Moto Guzzi dealership mechanic” was the headline banner greeting a viewer of the eBay listing for “my” Guzzi.
 That comforting statement certainly influenced my buying decision, encouraging me to overlook the obvious physical needs of the bike, which were noticeable even in the dark photos provided with the listing.. rusty exhaust system, and rusty hardware being most noticeable:

 Therefore, I decided to take the plunge, and barged ahead.
 Following my usual M.O. for eBay bidding, I waited until literally the last 10 seconds prior to the auction closing to “show my hand”.
 Bidding had stalled at a reasonable $2,700 with no reserve, so someone was going home with this bike.
 For the uninitiated eBay observer, a bidder can enter any amount as his/her high bid, and the system will only set your bid at the minimum amount needed to top the current visible high bidder.
 That means that the current high bid could be backed by an even higher bid if another bid comes in.
 I decided the maximum I’d be willing to spend would be $3,150.
-At the 10 second point, I pushed the button for my high bid, and likely, before any other watchers/bidders could respond, bidding was over and I had won the auction at an even $3,000.
+At the 10-second-before-closing point, I pushed the button for my high bid, and likely, before any other watchers/bidders could respond, bidding was over and I had won the auction at an even $3,000.
 That means the previous high bidder had posted a maximum, hidden bid, of $2,950, so the bike was mine!

 My subsequent, pre-arrival communications with the seller were amicable, and I was assured that the bike had been ridden regularly, and would need nothing upon arrival.
 Was I ever surprised!